Samoray-l337/Stringiful/README.md

 Stringiful uses at its core NodeJS native module [util.inspect](https://nodejs.org/api/util.html#util_util_inspect_object_options), for colorful and amazing strings representations of any Object.

-(note: colors are supported only in unix based shells)
+(note: colors are not supported on every shell, you should check if your terminal support ansi colors before using {colors: true} option)

 #
 ## Getting started